 Our core is our people.
 They bring special strengths and skills to the work bench every day.
 They drive our success.

-We’re sharing stories, like Michelle’s, with students across North America to inspire a new generation of manufacturing and engineering experts.
+We’re sharing stories, like Denise’s, with students across North America to inspire a new generation of manufacturing and engineering experts.
 By sharing these stories, and working with our industry partners, we want to address the skilled labor shortage our industry faces, connect with future generations, take charge of the public image of manufacturing, and ensure the ongoing prosperity of the whole industry.

 What you can do